Irish government to begin phased exit from Bank of Ireland holding

 Of the 29.4 billion euros put into the banks still trading, 19.2 billion has been recovered by way of disposals, investment income and liability guarantee fees.
 The remaining shareholdings are currently valued at 5.3 billion euros.

+Donohoe acknowledged that the competitive dynamic for Bank of Ireland had “completely changed” following the planned exit of Britain’s Natwest and Belgium’s KBC from the Irish market and that this would be a factor in the sale.

-Donohoe said there were no imminent plans to sell shares in the other lenders.
+He said it was still possible that the state could make a profit through the sale of its holdings in the banks that are still trading, through there were no imminent plans to sell shares in the other two lenders.

 ($1 = 0.8384 euros)